garywei944/python-cd2root/README.rst

         :param path_name: the name of the path to find as the project root directory
         :param dotfile_name: the name of the dotfile to find as the project root directory
         :param load_dotenv: whether to load .env file
+        :param use_cwd: whether to use current working directory as the starting point
         :param verbose: whether to output verbose messages
         :return: project root directory
         """